Bitcoin Price Rises Above Gold As Investors Get Excited About EFT Approval

 To date, there are two other bitcoin EFT applications pending with the SEC.
 Grayscale’s Bitcoin Investment Trust and SolidX Partners both submitted paperwork to the regulatory agency last year.

-In a letter to investors, Dan Morehead with Pantera Capital noted bitcoin’s price might continue to rise as the virtual currency becomes more popular and widely accepted.
+In a letter to investors, Dan Morehead with Pantera Capital noted bitcoin’s price may continue to rise as the virtual currency becomes more popular and widely accepted.
 Per a report by Fortune, he suspects the price per unit could reach as high as $2,288 before the end of 2017.

 Just in the last 12 months, bitcoin’s price has surged nearly 214 percent, up from $407 per unit in March 2016.
 Since January, a unit of the crypto-currency has gained 30 percent in value.